How to Prevent Swim Goggle Fogging

 If you don’t pay attention to each of these key points, unfortunately you are likely to fog up, sooner or later.

-The anti_fog coating that is present on the inside of most quality swim goggles is, sadly, very fragile.
-Any damage to this coating, and you are out of luck, the goggles will just keep fogging up, and there isn’t anything you can do.
+The anti-fog coating that is present on the inside of most quality swim goggles is, sadly, very fragile.
+Any damage to this coating, and you are out of luck.
+The goggles will just keep fogging up, and there isn’t anything you can do.
 A new pair of goggles is required.

 Often swimmers attempt to keep their goggles perfectly dry inside, thinking this will prevent fog.
 It doesn’t.
 A little water actually helps.

 In addition to before swim preparation, be sure to rinse your goggles with fresh water after your swim.
 I take my goggles into the shower with me after each swim, to make a habit of rinsing them after every swim.